demisto/content/Packs/GmailSingleUser/Integrations/GmailSingleUser/README.md

 ## Application Authorization Flow

-* To allow Cortex XSOAR to access Gmail, you create your own OAuth2 app.
+* To allow Cortex XSOAR to access Gmail, you will need create your own OAuth2 app.
-* To create your own app, follow the steps in 'Create Your OAuth2 App'.
-* Once you have the app, follow the steps in 'Authorization Flow In Cortex XSOAR' to configure OAuth 2.0 authorization in Cortex XSOAR.
+* Once you have the app, follow the steps in [Authorization Flow In Cortex XSOAR](#authorization-flow-in-cortex-xsoar) to configure the OAuth 2.0 authorization.

 ### Create Your OAuth2 App